 Many divers and lionfish hunters are not aware that there are actually two different species of lionfish in the invaded range of the Western Atlantic, the Pterois Volitans (Red Lionfish) and the Pterois Miles (Devil Firefish).
 (Click here to learn more about why lionfish are a problem.)
-There are approximately 500 different species of lionfish which are in the family Scorpaenidae (Scorpionfish), but only the Miles and Volitans make up the invasive population that are currently plaguing our Atlantic waters.
+There are over 350 different species of lionfish which are in the family Scorpaenidae (Scorpionfish), but only the Miles and Volitans make up the invasive population that are currently plaguing our Atlantic waters.
 Researchers are working to narrow down the percentage of each type of lionfish in different locales as well as working to determine if there is a difference in habitat, diet, or behavior.
 We have heard the ball park number of 93% of the lionfish in the invaded range are of the species Pterois Volitans and the Pterois Miles makes up the smaller remaining percentage.

 The two species are nearly identical in appearance, with only a subtle difference in the number of dorsal fin rays and anal fin rays.
 Amazingly, there is a much broader difference of appearance among the same species than between the two.
 We have seen lionfish that are a bright crimson red and others that are almost black in color.
 We also see a surprising number of ‘mutants’ with partial or completely missing dorsal spines.
 To be clear, only a DNA test is 100% effective in determining which of the two species of lionfish you are looking at, because the method of determination of species which I’m about to explain has proven wrong in a very few cases due to variability of the ray count among the two species.
 However, that rate of error is small (about 5%) and for the most part the below method will work in determining which of the two species you are looking at.